Odoni's conjecture on arboreal Galois representations is false: An explicit construction of a counterexample

 We do so inductively.
 Set $F_1=k$.
 Let $f_1 \in \calB$ be the first element defined over $k$.
-Let $L_1/K_1$ be the first element of $\calA$ with $K=k$.
+Let $L_1/K_1$ be the first element of $\calA$ with $K=k$; if no such element exists, then $F=k$ is a finite extension satisfying the conclusions of the theorem, which we assumed in the beginning to not exist.
 Choose a point $c_1 \in \PP^1(k)$ such that $f_1^{-1}(c_1)$ is integral; such a point exists because $k$ is Hilbertian.
 The properties \ref{distinctpoints}\ndash \ref{fatorder} are satisfied for $m=1$, while the property \ref{nofatextensions} for $m=1$ is vacuous.